Blog Post - Alimony and Spousal Support in Ohio: What You Need to Know

 The Process for Requesting a Modification

-1. Filing a Motion: The party seeking the change must file a motion with the court, outlining the substantial change in circumstances and why the current order is no longer appropriate.
+• Filing a Motion: File a motion with the court, outlining the substantial change and why the current order is inappropriate.

-2. Providing Evidence: You will need to provide financial documentation and other evidence to support your claim of a substantial change.
+• Providing Evidence: Present financial documentation and other evidence to support your claim.

-3. Serving the Other Party: The other party must be legally notified of the motion.
+• Serving the Other Party: Legally notify the other party of the motion.

 Any modification typically only applies from the date the motion was filed, not retroactively to when the change in circumstances actually occurred.
 Therefore, it’s important to act promptly if you believe a modification is necessary.